FAIR-biomed/fair-biomed.github.io/docs/install.md

 ---

-The extension is available from the chrome [web store](https://chrome.google.com/webstore/detail/fair-biomed/kaacnnmpcdbebmkbcddpckgpgphhcdhn).
-Select the extension in the web store, click `Add to chrome`, and read the information boxes.
-Once installed, highlight text on a web page and press `Ctrl+Shift+Z` to perform searches.

-To install the FAIR-biomed extension manually using code from this repository, see the [developer documentation](install.md)
+FAIR-biomed can be installed in Chrome via the web store, in Firefox using add-ons, or from source.

 ## Chrome

+Navigate to the FAIR-biomed page in the chrome web store, [here](https://chrome.google.com/webstore/detail/fair-biomed/kaacnnmpcdbebmkbcddpckgpgphhcdhn), and click `Add to chrome`.
+Read the information boxes and confirm the installation.
+Once installed, the extension logo should appear beside the address bar, on the right hand side.

 ## Firefox

+Once installed, the extension logo should appear beside the address bar, on the right hand side.

+## From source

+The extension can also be installed from source, bypassing the Chome web store or the Firefox add-on service.
+This is only necessary during a development cycle, i.e. if you want to implement new features or add new plugins.
+The details are covered in the [developer documentation](../setup/) section.